-Matthew has more than 30 years experience in the wine trade, from importing and distribution to running a supermarket wine department.
-He passed the Master of Wine exam in 1996 achieving the Bollinger Medal for the best tasting paper and the Listel Scholarship for the best Vinification paper.
+Matthew has more than 30 years of experience in the wine trade, from importing and distribution to running a supermarket wine department.
+He passed the Master of Wine exam in 1996 achieving the Bollinger Medal for the best-tasting paper and the Listel Scholarship for the best Vinification paper.
 He has been actively involved with the Institute ever since, either as Practical Examiner, seminar lecturer or mentor.

 Since starting his own wine education business in 2008 the majority of his time is spent teaching and sharing his extensive knowledge of wine.

 He has been a mentor to many MW students over the years and continues to help them fine-tune the tasting skills needed to succeed in the Practical exam.